CARTAvis/carta-protobuf/docs/index.rst

 Description

-Sets the current cursor position in image space coordinates.
-The cursor defines a special case of a region (with region ID = 0), with a single control point.
+:blue:`Sets the current cursor position in image space coordinates.
+The cursor defines a special case of a region (with region ID = 0), with a single control point.`

 .. _fields-12: